 Source: cloudflare

-In fact, a study by Google found that a delay of just one second in page load time can result in a 7% reduction in conversions.
-Moreover, website speed is also a key factor in search engine optimization (SEO), with Google using page speed as a ranking signal.
+In fact, a study by Google found that a delay of just one second in page load speed can result in a 7% reduction in conversions.
+Moreover, web performance is also a key factor in search engine optimization (SEO), with Google using page speed as a ranking signal.

 Core Web Vitals